“I’m suffering from information overload! Help! Lorna help!” The voice screeched in my ear…

 I held the phone at arm’s length from my ear and rolled my eyes to high heavens.

-I rolled my eyes to high heaven because I recognized the voice and I knew in this case the speed with which brain information overload could happen in her case.
+You see, I recognized the voice and I knew the speed with which information overload could happen in her case.

 But my darling friend aside, what really is information overload?
 Do you suffer from it too?
 And Why don’t I suffer from it?

 the access to so much information, almost instantaneously, without knowing the validity of the content and the risk of misinformation.